brunostega/Aging/README.md

 }
 ```

-Each entry contains the step index, the full chain as an array of integers (0 = Monomer, 1 = Disordered, 2 = Fibril), and the total energy.
+Each entry contains the step index, the full chain as an integer array (0 = Monomer, 1 = Disordered, 2 = Fibril), and the instantaneous energy.
 The buffer is cleared on Reset.

 ---